Skip to main content

 Deep sleep drives growth hormone release.
 REM sleep supports cortisol normalization and emotional processing.
 Sleep apnea or chronic short sleep raises cortisol, lowers testosterone, and worsens insulin resistance.
 We use wearable data (Oura, Whoop) and home sleep tests (WatchPAT, Lofta) to identify and correct sleep architecture issues.

 Nutrigenomics looks at how genetic variations (like MTHFR, APOE, FTO) influence response to specific nutrients.
 The science is real but still early.
-We use validated single-gene tests when they directly inform a treatment decision (for example, ApoE4 status influencing aggressive lipid targets), but we avoid broad genetic panels that lead to vague supplement recommendations.
+We use validated single-gene tests when they directly inform a treatment decision (for example, ApoE4 status influencing intensive lipid targets), but we avoid broad genetic panels that lead to vague supplement recommendations.

 We use a clear hierarchy: lifestyle first (sleep, nutrition, movement), targeted supplements when evidence supports them (creatine, omega-3, vitamin D in deficient states), and pharmaceuticals when the benefit-to-risk ratio is clearly positive (statins, GLP-1 agonists, hormone replacement).
 Ideology has no place.
 We use the right tool for the right patient.